Cut a 3-hour video

 Does it support audio?

 Yes.
 The WebCodecs path passes the source's encoded audio packets through to the output container without re-encoding (lossless audio, no quality loss).
-FFmpeg.wasm re-encodes audio to AAC 128 kbps for compatibility.
+FFmpeg.wasm re-encodes audio to AAC 128 kbps for universal compatibility.

 Can I run it offline?

-Once the page is loaded, the editor itself runs offline — WebCodecs and FFmpeg.wasm are in-browser.
+Once the page is loaded, the editor itself runs completely offline — WebCodecs and FFmpeg.wasm are in-browser.
 The page load and the FFmpeg core download (~25 MB, cached after first load) are the only network hits.

 Cut your first clip in 30 seconds.